|

 You can pay with an Octopus card or buy a ticket at the station.
 Octopus cards can be purchased at any station, convenience stores like 7-Eleven, and online.

-TIP: Buy an Octopus Card prior to your trip and pick it up at Hong Kong airport.
+TIP: Secure your Octopus Card prior to your trip and pick it up at Hong Kong airport.

 3. Bus